Zubax/ampdrive_ad0510/manufacturing/readme.md

 The motor is installed onto the top part of the enclosure.

 The motor phase wires are routed inside the enclosure through a 3d printed cable inlet, cut to the appropriate length, and then soldered to the PCB.
 The cable inlet can be seen on the picture below.
 It is fixed on the top part of the housing in a similar way to the phase connector.
+Minor modifications of the cable inlet may be necessary depending on the particular motor phase wires' thickness.

 <img src="pics/7.png" width="700" />